mmark-md/mmark/README.md

 Emphasis and strong emphasis is an especially hairy topic in the Common Mark specification.
-There are 17 ad-hoc rules defining interaction between `*` and `_` -based emphasis and more than half of all Common Mark examples (that's about 300) test just this tricky logic.
+There are 17 ad-hoc rules defining interaction between `*` and `_` -based emphasis and more than an half of all Common Mark examples (that's about 300) test just this tricky logic.

-Not only it is hard to implement (for tools built around markdown too), it's hard to understand for humans too.
+Not only it is hard to implement, it's hard to understand for humans too.
 For example, this input:

 ```
 *(*foo*)*
 ```

-produces this HTML:
+results in the following HTML:

 ```
 <p><em>(<em>foo</em>)</em></p>